 A word of advice.
 Don’t get stuck with filling the frame at all costs.
 Very long focal lengths and high magnifications are challenging.
 Cropping your image is perfectly acceptable in astrophotography.

 Must Have Accessories

-If you don’t have the luxury of doing astrophotography from your garden and have to backpack like me, you’ll be out in the field for a while.
+If you don’t have the luxury of doing night sky photography from your garden and have to backpack like me, you’ll be out in the field for a while.
 You’ll need to carry your gear and things to make your astro trips more comfortable.
 I prefer to use backpacks similar to those for mountaineers, such as those in the F-stop mountain series.